 We hope this guide has highlighted some of the at-risk areas to look out for ahead of your property survey, and given you some insight into combating any issues that may occur.
 For further reading, we've also put together a guide on how to deal with bad survey results, covering the next steps to take after receiving a survey report filled with structural issues.

 When you're ready to arrange your property survey, we can help you save time and money by connecting you with up to 5 RICS accredited surveyors.
+You should compare surveyors.
 Just fill in a quick and easy form and start saving on your survey.